CodeForBoulder/upswyng/packages/server/README.md

 cp .env.example .env
 ```

-At minimum, the following values will need to be updated with credentials created in setup 1:
+At minimum, the following values will need to exist to connect to your local database:

 ```
-DATABASE_PASSWORD
+DATABASE_PASSWORD=upswyng123
-DATABASE_SESSION_SECRET
+DATABASE_SESSION_SECRET=
-DATABASE_URL
+DATABASE_URL=mongodb://localhost:27017/upswyng-dev
-DATABASE_USER
+DATABASE_USER=upswyng-dev-user
 ```

 This file contains placeholders for various API keys that you may or may not need to provide.
 This depends on the issue you are addressing.
 For example, if you're working on a feature that is only enabled for admins, then you'll also need to provide API keys for one of our OAuth providers.